 The difference between those who reach what they most want for their lives and those who don’t is simple: it’s commitment.
 So how do you commit so it sticks?

-1. Decide that whatever you’re pursuing matters deeply to you.
+1. To commit like a boss, decide that whatever you’re pursuing matters deeply to you

 If something deeply matters to you, that’s reason enough to pursue it.
 You don’t need permission or an explanation or to justify.
 And it needs to deeply matter to you for whatever reason (even if it’s just for your enjoyment), otherwise you won’t be motivated to see it through all the way to the end.